RobHaii/miniMips-Virtual-machine/README.md

 # MiniMips Virtual Machine

-I think all the directory names are self descirptive, except for common-libs. it contains information and code that we can use for both the virtual machine and the assembler (register codes, data-size definations, etc).
+I think all the directory names are self descriptive, except for common-libs. it contains information and code that we can use for both the virtual machine and the assembler (register codes, data-size definitions, etc).

 will put the ISA details here soon.